aarepuu/citizensemakers/README.md

 # citizensemakers

-Initial application for citizens to reclame and make sense of their data.
+Initial application for citizens to reclaim and make sense of their data.

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.7.6.